zoubin/factor-vinylify/README.md

 Each element can be either an absolte path or one relative to `b._options.basedir` (not necessarily `options.basedir`).

+**NOTE**: browserify entries metioned here are only those directly passed to the browserify constructor, not including those added by `b.add`.

 ### outputs
+Specify the output file paths.
+You can also use [gulp-rename](https://github.com/hparra/gulp-rename) to do this job instead.

 Type: `Function`, `Array`